RubenDillon/IBM/README.md

 ![image](https://github.com/user-attachments/assets/52d6f872-9794-481b-82d3-9eef74183cd5)

-Everything that you need to use with IBM software from the Automation and App Modernization portfolio.
+This github is dedicated to everything that you need to use with IBM software from the Automation and App Modernization portfolio.

 IBM Automation
 =